DHCP relay not working correctly with bridges

 If you have a manged switch, which you presumably do since you're using VLANs, you're better off setting the DHCP relay/IP helper server on it instead of the firewall.

-#2 Updated by Sander Peterse over 2 years ago
+Updated by Sander Peterse almost 5 years ago

 I have done some testing as requested.
 The results: